-Reinsnos has formerly worked as a senior adviser in Vestland county council, performing varied tasks such as general case/project management, stone age surveys, ice path and field surveys in high mountain areas, dissemination of Rallarvegen (the 100-year-old transport road designed for the conveyance of men and materials during the building phase of the Oslo – Bergen Railway Line), assessment of applications for conservation of medieval ruins, and assessment of zoning plans and building applications in the central area of Bergen focusing on post-medieval cultural heritage.
+Reinsnos has formerly worked as a senior adviser in Vestland county council, performing varied tasks such as general case/project management, archaeological surveys, signage and maintenance, glacier archaeology and projects in the high mountains, and assessment of zoning plans and building applications, focusing on both medieval and post-medieval cultural heritage.

-She has extensive experience from archaeological fieldwork, from both field surveys and excavations conducted by various county councils and museums, and fieldwork from an earlier stint with NIKU.
+She has extensive experience from archaeological fieldwork, from both field surveys and excavations conducted by various county councils and museums, in addition to NIKU-projects.

 Reinsnos has broad planning competence, having formerly worked as a project manager in a private consultancy company, producing zoning plans and environmental impact assessments.